SomeshSunariwal/Object_Detection_Mask_RCNN/README.md

 "pip install git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI"

 # Step 5
-Downoad the pretrained Weights from "https://github.com/matterport/Mask_RCNN/releases"
+Download the pre-trained Weights from "https://github.com/matterport/Mask_RCNN/releases"
 download the mask_rcnn_coco.h5 file from Mask R-CNN 2.0
 place the file in the Mask_RCNN directory

 if you want to proceed further more like Black mask extraction.
-Go throuth the File no. 2 and 3
+Go through the File no. 2 and 3
 and understand by yourself

 # Files in the repo :